-Max Resolution: 3840 × 2160 @ 60Hz Supports Splitters: Yes Supports Conversion to Analogue (VGA): No Supports Display Port to DVI adaptor (passive): Yes Supports Display Port to DVI adaptor (active): Yes any mix of active and passive adaptors will work.
+Supports Display Port to DVI adaptor (passive): YesSupports Display Port to DVI adaptor (active): Yes any mix of active and passive adaptors will work.

 Note: The Graphics card is limited to how many active and passive DP to DVI adaptors it can support.
 If you are using more than 4 adaptors, they MUST all be active DVI convertors.
-For less than 4 total outputs,
+For less than 4 total outputs, can be disconnected with the earth lift switch.